Prathamesh-Verlekar/DataWarehousing-and-Business-Intelligence/README.md

 #### Project Deliverables

-• Ingest initial set of tsv and csv files into staging tables.\
+- Ingest initial set of tsv and csv files into staging tables.
-• Design and load dimensional model to store all the data.\
+- Design and load dimensional model to store all the data.
-• Perform data consistency and cleansing processes.\
+- Perform data consistency and cleansing processes.
-• Add supplementat data to model.\
+- Add supplementat data to model.
-• Design and create BI Visualizations answering business questions.
+- Design and create BI Visualizations answering business questions.

 #### Dimensional Model